 Qualification Requirements

 The Bidder should be a company duly incorporated under the relevant laws (Bidding Company) or a Consortium of companies (Bidding Consortium) with one of the companies acting as the Lead Member of the Bidding Consortium.
-Short-listing of Bidder will be based on meeting the Qualification Requirements specified below, as demonstrated by the Bidder’s Response to RfQ.
+Shortlisting of Bidder will be based on meeting the Qualification Requirements specified below, as demonstrated by the Bidder’s Response to RfQ.
 Further, a Bidding Consortium can participate in the bidding process for the Project if any Member of the Consortium has purchased the RfQ document for such Project.

 Bidder who agree and undertake to procure the products associated with the Transmission System as per provisions of Public Procurement (Preference to Make in India) orders issued by Ministry of Power vide orders No. 11/5/2018 - Coord. dated 28.07.2020 for transmission sector, as amended from time to time read with Department for Promotion of Industry and Internal Trade (DPIIT) orders in this regard, shall be eligible hereunder.
 Further, it is clarified that Procuring Entity, as defined in orders, includes Selected Bidder and/ or TSP.